espressif/developer-portal/content/blog/arduino-esp-now-lib/index.md

 To use ESP-NOW with Arduino, you need:
 - Any ESP32 board supported by Arduino with Wi-Fi capabilities (note that the H series chips are not supported as they lack Wi-Fi);
 - Arduino IDE installed on your computer;
-- Arduino Core for ESP32 installed version 3.0.0 or later.
+- Arduino Core for ESP32 installed (v3.0.0 or later).

 If you still haven't installed the Arduino Core for ESP32, you can do so by following the steps in the [official documentation](https://docs.espressif.com/projects/arduino-esp32/en/latest/getting_started.html).